 I had a dream to travel Europe by train.
 I did that a decade ago and HATED the trip.
 One bad experience after the other.
 Who knew?
 I gave Europe a shot and learned a lot but certainly did not experience much joy that summer.
 Next time?
 Maybe but not until I lop off the other bucket items.

 You don’t need a spreadsheet or productivity app to manage your bucket list.
 You should be able to rhyme the items off by heart, half baked while multitasking.

-Be on the lookout for signs something is coming your way that supports a goal.
-The universe will send signals your way but you have to be ready to receive.
+Be on the lookout for signs, something is coming your way that supports a goal.
+The universe will send signals your way, but you have to be ready to receive it.

 Believe that God’s (or whatever you believe in) delays are not God’s denials. — It took me 30 years to get that sailboat.

 The ambitious notion that I’ll build a beach house in Brazil this year is not realistic.
 I’ll keep the beach house on my list, but for this summer, I’ll add; anchoring overnight, during a full moon, on Lake Ontario just off Toronto Hanlan’s with my best friend.

 Journal Bucket Lists — To Experience Inspiration and Joy · dantrepanier

 Discover more Personal Growth, Significance, Contribution, Connection, and Belonging.